-This rugged island is accessed via Ireland’s only cable car, which runs about 250m above the sea and takes six people.
-The journey takes about ten minutes crossing the infamous Dursey Sound where strong tides make travelling by boat hazardous.
+A great getaway from the fray of modern living, this rugged island is accessed via Ireland’s only cable car which runs about 250m above the sea and takes six people.
+The journey takes about ten minutes crossing Dursey Sound, where strong tides make travelling by boat hazardous.

-The island is part of the Beara Way walking trail and having no shops, pubs or restaurants offers the day visitor a unique experience of calm with spectacular views of the Beara peninsula.
+The island is part of the Beara Way walking trail.
+Having no shops, pubs or restaurants, it offers the day visitor a unique experience of calm with spectacular views of the Beara peninsula.
 It is also a bird watcher’s paradise with rare birds from Siberia and America to be spotted there.

-The Signal Tower stands on the furthest west hill and has commanding views north to the Skelligs and south to the Mizen.
-It was built 200 years ago as a line of defence against the French.
+The Signal Tower stands on the highest point of the island and has commanding views north to the Skelligs and south to Mizen Head.
+It was built 200 years ago as part of a line of defence during the Napoleonic Wars.